エピソード

 Key points from this devotion:

-If this devotion blessed you, please like, leave a comment, share it with someone who needs it, and subscribe so you never miss a Word From The Word.
+If you've been holding back from sharing Jesus with your family, let this devotion move you to take that first step today.
+Like this video, leave a comment, share it with someone who needs it, and subscribe so you never miss a daily devotion.

 #WordsFromTheWord #KJV #BibleDevotion #ChristianLiving #GoodNewsBaptistChurch